innomotics/brand-experience/readme.md

 You can run the test apps in their folder by
 - npm run dev (Vue and React)
 - ng serve (Angular)
+- npm start (Stencil)

+You can start docusaurus in the webdocs package
+- npx docusaurus start

+You can upgrade npm packages using lernawizard
+- npx lernaupdate